Anderson-Lai/password-manager/README.md

-# A Fully Local and Open-Source Password Manager
+# Password-Manager

+Password-Manager is a fully local and open-source password manager written in Rust.

 ## Building